 In Western Australia, the Family Court of Western Australia determines property settlement proceedings, child related proceedings and child support proceedings arising from De-Facto relationships.

-To determine whether a de-facto relationship exists, the Court considers a range of factors such as:
+To determine whether a de-facto relationship exists, the Court considers factors such as:

 - the length of the relationship between the parties.